NETWAYS/check_hp_firmware/README.md

 Please make sure to either censor the output of any private information, or send an e-mail to support@netways.de, so we can provide you with a secure upload link, that won't be shared with public

+## Technical Details

+All known and affected drives are documented in [hp/firmware.go](hp/firmware.go) as `AffectedModelList` and can easily be enhanced in the future.
+Make sure to document source documents and versions as well.

+Requirement for comparing the version is, that the version prefix matches, e.g. `HPD`.

+The check reads the `cpqDaPhyDrvTable` Table from SNMP, which should be available over the IPMI agent or the locally installed HP tools, hooked into the SNMP daemon of the operating system.

 ## License

 Copyright (C) 2020 Markus Frosch <markus.frosch@netways.de>